Industrial airflow verification

 Services

 Measurement and reporting first, with a light touch of consulting—focused on practical next steps.
+Scope can be as targeted as one weak branch, hood, fan, or dust collector connection, or as broad as a full site review.
 We’re not a contractor and we’re not commission-driven.

 Dust collection performance verification